Ehsan Hajsafi: AEK Athens

 On 3 August 2021, Hajsafi returned to Greece and signed for AEK Athens.
 On 24 October 2021, he came in as a late substitute and sealed a 3–1 away win against Volos, after a magnificent run from Steven Zuber.
 Hajsafi flourished as left back and quickly established himself within the team.
 After the coach of AEK, Argyris Giannikis was fired, interim manager Sokratis Ofrydopoulos tested Hajsafi as a midfielder.
 Ehsan Hajsafi scored the first goal in AEK's 3–0 win against PAS Giannina after an assist from Krychowiak.
-AEK finished 5th in the Greek Super league, but the next season under the orders of Matias Almeyda would turn out to be historic.
-Hajsafi was the only fit left back of AEK Athens after the surgery of his compatriot, Milad Mohammadi in the World cup.
+AEK finished 5th in the league, but the next season under the orders of Matias Almeyda would turn out to be historic.
+Hajsafi was the only fit left back of AEK Athens after the surgery of his compatriot, Milad Mohammadi in the World Cup.
 He played in nearly every game and he was characterized by his calmness on the ball and his solid defending.
 On 14 May 2023, Hajsafi assisted Zuber in AEK's 4–0 win over Volos, the match which confirmed AEK won the championship.
 A few days later he also started in the cup final against PAOK, where AEK won 2–0 and clinched their third ever double.
 Hajsafi renewed his contract with AEK Athens for another year.
 I the following season, Hajsafi participated in the group stage of Europa league.
 On 21 September 2023, Hajsafi started in AEK's enormous win in Brighton and he delivered 2 assists from set pieces.